 You don’t have to give up your favorite meals or foods when making the switch from processed food to real food.
 Instead, think about how you can make your favorites with nourishing ingredients or source from a company (or local maker) to save you time.

-Processed food companieshave taken foods that were traditionally enjoyed, but put their own cheap spin on them.
+Processed food companieshave taken foods that were traditionally enjoyed and put a cheap spin on them.

-The companies cut corners and turn these foods into cheap products made with unnecessary ingredients (which most of the time are highly refined, hard to digest, lack any nutrients, and can only be created in a lab by food scientists).
+Companies cut corners and make cheap “food” products with unnecessary ingredients (which most of the time are highly refined, hard to digest, lack any nutrients, and can only be created in a lab by food scientists).
 Then these foods get a bad name and we start making generalizations: burgers are bad, pancakes are only a treat, cheese is horrible for you.
 Is it any wonder we’re so confused about what to eat today?

 My best advice for a family transitioning from processed foods to real food (like we did nearly eleven years ago) is to makeover your favorite processed foods at home.
 This simply means recreating the very meals and foods your family loves with REAL ingredients (AKA: ingredients great-great grandma would recognize).
 I realize that your time is valuable and limited.